Let’s keep it simple: Choosing the right roof is important.

-#3: You want to get the most out of your investment
+#3: You want to get the most out of your investment.

-#4: You are worried about extreme weather events damaging your roof
+#4: You are worried about extreme weather events damaging your roof.

 Weather events are unpredictable, but the best you can do is prepare ahead of time by purchasing exterior products with designed and tested durability; one of which is a metal roof.
 If you know you live in a high wind zone, a place with high snow or rainfall patterns, or a region threatened by hurricanes or tornadoes, it might be the best choice to buy a metal roof that can withstand the elements far better than other materials.

-#5: You want your roof to be a brighter or more vivid color
+#5: You want your roof to be a brighter or more vivid color.

-Perhaps one of the biggest selling points for purchasing a metal roof is that it can come in virtually any color, including both bright/vivid colors and earth tones.
+Perhaps one of the biggest selling points for purchasing a metal roof is that it can come in virtually any color, including bright/vivid colors and earth tones.
 Metal coil manufacturers partner with reputable paint companies, such as Valspar (Sherwin-Williams) or PPG, that develop paint systems specifically designed for metal panels.
-In addition to the variety of color options, these paint systems are thoroughly tested in a real outdoor environment to ensure it can last decades, which is why trusted metal roofs are backed by paint warranties.
+In addition to the variety of color options, these paint systems are thoroughly tested in a real outdoor environment to ensure they can last decades, which is why trusted metal roofs are backed by paint warranties.

-#6: You want a sustainable, eco-friendly roof
+#6: You want a sustainable, eco-friendly roof.

 - Metal roofing materials are highly recyclable, meaning leftover pieces, tear-off panels, or damaged parts can be recycled for future use.